-- Abdominal bloating is to be expected in the early postoperative period.
-Bloating results from sodium present in your medications and in the anesthesia. - Most patients report difficulty sleeping and difficulty with pain management the first night after surgery.
-This is usually secondary to the effects of anesthesia and should subside within 24-28 hours. - Moderate swelling of your abdomen is to be expected.
-You may find that your clothes may not fit as easily as before.
+\ Abdominal bloating is to be expected in the early postoperative period.
+Bloating results from sodium present in your medications and in the anesthesia.

+\ Most patients report difficulty sleeping and difficulty with pain management the first night after surgery.
+This is usually secondary to the effects of anesthesia and should subside within 24-28 hours.

+\ Sensations like numbness, sharpness, burning, and shooting pains at the breast or underarm areas, hands, arms, back are common during the healing process and can take up to 9 months to resolve.
+These sensations may last several weeks and will gradually disappear.
+The sensations can radiate to your back and even down your arm.
+This is expected and normal.

+\ Moderate swelling of your breasts is to be expected.
 Be patient.
+The swelling will gradually subside and you will be back to normal in 3 - 6 months.
+Swelling will be at its worst between 3 - 5 days.
+Swelling starts to subside at 6 weeks but may take 6 months to resolve.

+\ Bruising is a normal expectation following surgery.
+Bruising could be apparent for as long as 3-4 weeks afterwards.
+The bruises will move down your body as they are absorbed

+\ If this is your first augmentation, you will initially feel like your implants are too high, too flat, and too large.
+This will resolve over the first 4 - 6 weeks post operatively.

+\ Gurgling and sloshing sounds or sensations from breasts are normal.
+The noise is produced from air and fluid trapped in the breast pocket.
+It will subside over time.

-The swelling will gradually subside and you will be back to normal in 3-6 months.
-Swelling will be at its worst between 3-5 days.
-Swelling starts to subside at 6 weeks but may take 6 months to resolve. - Bruising is a normal expectation following surgery.
-Bruising could be apparent for as long as 3 4 weeks afterwards.
-The bruises will move down your body as they are absorbed. - Because of the removal of tissue from your abdomen, there is a certain amount of tightness that is to be expected.
-This will slowly relax within 6 months. - A large and swollen pubic area (we call this the "Ken Doll") will occur postoperatively and will subside by 9 months from surgery. - It takes 6 MONTHS FOR FINAL RESULTS to appear.
-In the interim, you may notice: Incision asymmetry Abdominal asymmetry Umbilical asymmetry or malposition Pleating along incisions Swelling that changes from day-to-day Redness to incisions that may take 9 months to fade The "Ken Doll" Be patient please and try not to focus on these issues before the 6-month period. - A burning sensation (raw, sensitive) or sharp shooting pains along the abdomen and incision line is normal and indicative of nerve regeneration.
-These "neuralgias" will burn out by 9 months. - Numbness is expected to resolve by 9-24 months on average.
+\ It takes 6 MONTHS FOR FINAL RESULTS to appear.
+In the interim, you may notice: - Incision asymmetry - Breast asymmetry - Nipple and areolat asymmetry - Pleating along incisions - Swelling that changes from day-to-day - Redness to incisions that may take 9 months to fade - Be patient please and try not to focus on these issues before the 6-month period.

+\ Numbness is expected to resolve by 9-24 months on average.